Study smarter with Fiveable

 These movements attempt to capture life as it actually is, focusing on social conditions, ordinary people, and the forces that shape human behavior.
 They reject idealization in favor of authenticity.

-These movements respond to the upheavals of the 20th century—world wars, industrialization, and collapsing certainties.
+These movements respond to the upheavals of the 20th century: world wars, rapid industrialization, and collapsing certainties.
 They experiment with form to capture psychological and social fragmentation.

-Compare: Modernism vs. Existentialism—both grapple with meaninglessness, but Modernism focuses on formal experimentation and fragmented consciousness while Existentialism emphasizes philosophical confrontation with freedom and choice.
-Identify whether a passage prioritizes technique or theme.
+Compare: Modernism vs. Existentialism: both grapple with meaninglessness, but Modernism focuses on formal experimentation and fragmented consciousness while Existentialism emphasizes philosophical confrontation with freedom and choice.
+When analyzing a passage, ask whether it prioritizes technique or theme.

 These movements question the very nature of truth, narrative, and representation.
 They blur distinctions between reality and fantasy, high and low culture, author and text.